 - Groups for assignment on the policy

-- After clicking 0 users and groups selected a wizard will open in right hand side under Include select users and groups another wizard will open in right-hand side please select the TEST user do not select Global administrator user after selecting TEST user click on SELECT
+- After clicking 0 users and groups selected a wizard will open on the right-hand side under Include select users and groups another wizard will open on the right-hand side please select the TEST user do not select Global administrator user after selecting TEST user click on SELECT

 - Now we will select applications on which we have to apply policy click on Cloud apps to and select all applications in the next wizard under Include